MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

     ![Terraform apply yes](media/configure-vs-code-extension-for-terraform/terraform-apply-yes.png)

+## 7. Verify the results

-1. To see if your new Azure resource group was successfully created, open the Azure portal and select **Resource groups** in the left navigation pane.
+To see if your new Azure resource group was successfully created, open the Azure portal and select **Resource groups** in the left navigation pane.

     ![Verify your new resource](media/configure-vs-code-extension-for-terraform/verify-resource-group-created.png)

-## 8. Destroy a Terraform execution plan from Visual Studio
+## 8. Clean up resources

 1. From the menu bar, select **View** > **Command Palette** > **Azure Terraform: destroy**.